jeon11/academic-kickstart/content/project/wa-notify/index.md

 ## <h style="font-family:georgia"> Background: What is WA Notify? </h>

-**Washington Exposure Notifications (ENX, also known as WA Notify)** is a tool that works through smartphones to alert users if they may have been exposed to COVID-19.
-Using Bluetooth, it allows smartphones to exchange randomly generated codes without revealing any personal information.
+**Washington Exposure Notifications (ENX, also known as WA Notify)** is a tool that works through smartphones to **alert users if they may have been exposed to COVID-19.** Using Bluetooth, it allows smartphones to exchange randomly generated codes **without revealing any personal information**. **As of August of 2021, there are more than 2.31 million users.**

-If another user you've been near in the last two weeks tested positive for COVID-19 and added his verification code, anyone who was in close contact will receive an exposure alert.
+- If another user you've been near in the last two weeks tested positive for COVID-19 and added his verification code, anyone who was in close contact will receive an exposure alert.

-_If you are an iPhone user, you might have easily encountered this through your settings menu._
+- _If you are an iPhone user, you might have easily encountered this through your settings menu._

 ## <h style="font-family:georgia"> Overview </h>